 CREATIVE WAYS TO BRING FLOWERS INTO YOUR HOME

 Bring the beauty of spring into your home by drying and pressing flowers as a family!
 Crafting projects are a perfect way to get quality time with the kids while also creating new and original home décor.
-Here, we are taking you through some of our favorite spring-inspired projects for family fun, first sharing some of the best methods to dry or press flowers, followed by listing ways to get crafty with the finished product.
+Here, we are taking you through some of our favorite spring-inspired projects for family fun.
+First, we share some of the best methods to dry or press flowers, then we list ways to get crafty with the finished products.

 How to Dry Flowers

 Air drying flowers is a wonderful way to get the most out of your flowers’ life span, allowing you to make a lovely arrangement, wreath or even homemade potpourri (if you think you will want to create potpourri with your dried flowers, scroll down).

 Air drying works best for larger, fuller flowers, like those you would find in a bouquet.
 If you are collecting your own flowers, pick them just before the bloom completely opens, or when they appear slightly immature.
 The flower will continue to open as it dries, and a full blooms’ petals may fall.
 Roses, celosia, strawflower, baby’s breath and globe amaranth are all wonderful options.